Cacti/documentation/Debugging.md

 Most rpm installations will setup the crontab entry now.
 If you've followed the installation instructions to the letter (which you should always do ;-) ), you may now have two poller running.
 That's not a good thing, though.
 Most rpm installations will setup cron in `/etc/cron.d/cacti`

-Now, please check all your crontabs, especially `/etc/crontab` and crontabs of users root and cactiuser.
+Now check all your crontabs, especially `/etc/crontab` and crontabs of users root and cactiuser.
 Leave only one poller entry for all of them.
 Personally, I've chosen `/etc/cron.d/cacti` to avoid problems when updating rpm's.
 Mosten often, you won't remember this item when updating lots of rpm's, so I felt more secure to put it here.
 And I've made some slight modifications, see

     shell> vi /etc/cron.d/cacti
     */5 * * * *     cactiuser       /usr/bin/php -q /var/www/html/cacti/poller.php > /var/local/log/poller.log 2>&1